Battle of Poelcappelle

 The Battle of Poelcappelle was fought in Flanders, Belgium, on 9 October 1917 by the British Second Army and Fifth Army against the German 4th Army, during the First World War.
 The battle marked the end of the string of highly successful British attacks in late September and early October, during the Third Battle of Ypres.
 Only the supporting attack in the north achieved a substantial advance.
 On the main front, the German defences withstood the limited amount of artillery fire achieved by the British after the attack of 4 October.
 The ground along the main ridges had been severely damaged by shelling and rapidly deteriorated in the rains, which began again on 3 October, turning some areas back into swamps.

 Dreadful ground conditions had more effect on the British, who needed to move large amounts of artillery and ammunition to support the next attack.
 The battle was a defensive success for the 4th Army, although costly to both sides.
 The weather and ground conditions put severe strain on all the infantry involved and led to many wounded being stranded on the battlefield.
-Early, misleading information and delays in communication led Plumer and Haig to plan the attack of 12 October (the First Battle of Passchendaele) under the impression that a substantial advance had taken place at Passchendaele ridge when most of the captured ground had been lost to German counter-attacks.
+Early, misleading information and delays in communication led Plumer and Haig to plan the attack of 12 October (the First Battle of Passchendaele) under the impression that a substantial advance had taken place at Passchendaele ridge, when most of the captured ground had been lost to German counter-attacks.

 Background

 Strategic background

 It was important that the British kept the initiative; an attack was being prepared by the British Third Army at Cambrai for late November.
-The troubles in the French Army stemming from the Nivelle Offensive in April and the forthcoming attack (the Battle of La Malmaison) on the Aisne, made it desirable that the large number of German divisions drawn from the French front should not return.
+The troubles in the French Army stemming from the Nivelle Offensive in April and the forthcoming Battle of La Malmaison on the Aisne, made it desirable that the large number of German divisions drawn from the French front should not return.
 At Verdun on 20 August, the French achieved a substantial success; there was no German counter-stroke or counter-offensive as the local Eingreifdivisionen had been sent to Flanders.
 By October 1917, many German divisions on the rest of the Western Front had been engaged in Flanders, some more than once; maintaining the pressure also constrained German operations on the Russian and Italian fronts.
 After the Battle of Broodseinde on 4 October, the first of the Black Days of the German Army, Field Marshal Sir Douglas Haig, Commander-in-Chief (C-in-C) of the British Expeditionary Force (BEF), believed that the 4th Army was close to collapse, due to the large number of Germans taken prisoner and encouraging intelligence gleaned from the battlefield.